-Grab a map, an app or a guide!
+Grab a map or a guide!
 Here are a few great tours to experience the history in Roswell.

 Historic District Self-Guided Walking Tour

 The Roswell Visitors Center offers a self-guided tour brochure of Roswell’s Historic District.

 For those who revel in history, Roswell’s Historic District offers 640 acres of vintage homes, historic sites, museums, monuments, churches and cemeteries, with 122 acres of area listed on the National Register of Historic Places.

 1) Chattahoochee Nature Center